Having both good customer service and high food quality is important.

 Your control system must involve both proper training of your crew and their proper implementation of the tools provided to them.
 Here are some specific things to pay attention to in each area:

 - Storage control means proper receiving, storage, movement, and labeling of your foods as they are moved around within your facility by your crew from the receiving doors to the customer's tables.
 If you don't control this at every touch point, you don't know what you initially received, what you use during prep, what you throw away, and what you end up with on the customer's plate/bowl.
 It's very easy to forget something in storage and they spoil, or over-trim or over-cut something in prep that results in your having smaller yield than you should have.

-- Portion control is the final stage when specific amount of prepared foods go on a plate to the customer.
-This is called the ready-to-serve food, and it has the highest dollar per unit cost because it has gone through many prep steps and associated labor.
+- Portion control is the final stage when specific amount of prepared ingredients/foods go on a plate to the customer.
+This is called final plating of ready-to-serve food, and it has the highest dollar per unit cost because it has gone through many prep steps and associated labor.
 For this reason, over-portioning can cost you more per pound than in any previous stage of your food.
 Think about it, a 1 ounce of sliced cooked beef flank that's ready to go into a bowl of pho actually costs more than 1 ounce of raw un-prepped beef flank that's just been delivered.
 You should do this calculation yourself and understand the costs at each stage of your food's processing/movement.

-- Inventory control is the accounting of what you have at any time.
+- Inventory control is the accounting of what you have in a given location at any time.
 With a system in place and proper, regular use of inventory control, you can identify problems and fix them early.
 Late identification of problem and slow implementation of fixes both contribute to higher food losses, and costs.